Change Myself: Promotion

 The bulk of the marketing for the album centred on Iconiq's buzz cut hair-style, often marketed as "baby short hair" (ベビーショートヘア), along with the catch-phrase "Watashi ga kawaru.
 Ongaku de kawaru." (私が変わる。音楽で変わる。, I change.
 I change through music.)
 Her hair style was suggested by her management as a strong image to complement her desire for a theme of change.

 Large-scale billboards showcasing Iconiq's hairstyle started appearing in Japanese city centres in late November, 2009.
 At the same time, her song "I'm Lovin' You" (a duet with Exile vocalist Atsushi) started airing in commercials for Shiseido's Maquillage cosmetics line, featuring actress Juri Ueno.

 "I'm Lovin' You" was announced as Iconiq's debut digital single, first released as a ringtone at Recochoku on December 9.
 The ringtone was the most popular at Recochoku for an entire week, the first time a debut artist has achieved this.
 By late January, the song had been downloaded as a ringtone approximately 300,000 times.
 On January 27, the song was simultaneously released as a cellphone digital download, as well as a special rental store only single.

-Iconiq's second Maquillage commercial for Shiseido featured her personally, and was first announced in a press conference with a mini-live on the 19th of January.
+Iconiq's second Maquillage commercial for Shiseido featured her personally, and was first announced in a press conference with a mini-live on 19 January.
 The new commercial song, "Change Myself," was produced by Hiro, who is known for producing such artists like Kumi Koda and Namie Amuro.
 The change concept and catch-phrase are directly related to the lyrics of the song, such as the chorus line "no datte yes ni kaete ikeru" (NOだってYESに変えて行ける, If it's a no, I'll change it to a yes.).
 The song was released as a ringtone through Recochoku on the 20th, and the commercial began airing on the 21st.
 Much like its predecessor, the song debuted at #1 on Recochoku's weekly ranking chart.
 It was released as a download to cellphones on March 3.
 "Bye Now!" followed as Iconiq's third Maquillage commercial in late February.

 Starting a day before the album's release, Iconiq was the featured spokesperson for All Nippon Airways, US fashion brand Kitson, Italian car manufacturer Maserati, Rhythm Zone, music download site Mu-Mo, Shiseido and Starbucks.
 This was the first time a single person had promoted seven companies simultaneously in Japan.
 Each commercial was marketed with Iconiq's marketing phrase "I change.
 I change through music"; however, the company name replaced "music" in each instance.

 Iconiq also appeared in many fashion and music centred magazines, most notably on the cover of Ginger's February 2010 issue.
 She also featured in publications such as Anan, Barfout!, Bea's Up, Classy, Flava, Frau, Gekkan Exile, Glamorous, Jelly, Junon, Nikkan Entertainment, Sōen, Tokyo Headline, Vivi and Voce.